CartographAI/quick-wiki/wiki/2_installation-setup.md

     Example:

     ```bash
-    npx quick-wiki /path/to/your/repo -o /path/to/output/directory -k your_api_key
+    npx quickwiki-ai /path/to/your/repo -o /path/to/output/directory -k your_api_key
     ```

 ## Verification